Matthew 4:4 It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.

 It has been recorded, "Not upon a loaf alone is he going to live, a person, but though every saying pouring out from the mouth of God."

-Though "it is written," is translated in the present tense in the KJV, the Greek is in the perfect tense, an action completed in the past.
+Though "it is written," is translated in the present tense in the KJV, the Greek is in a tense that indicates an action completed in the past.
 It is worth noting that the previous verse, also contains an implicit reference to honoring the Jewish law.
 Here, the reference is explicit.

 The word translated as "man" more generally means "humanity" as well as "a man."